 Travel.State.Gov > Intercountry Adoption > Country Information > Trinidad and Tobago Intercountry Adoption Information

-Exercise increased caution in Trinidad and Tobago due to crime and terrorism.
+Reconsider travel to Trinidad and Tobago due to crime.
+Exercise increased caution in Trinidad and Tobago due to terrorism and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Gang activity, such as narcotics trafficking, is common.
 A significant portion of violent crime is gang-related.